sindresorhus/got/documentation/async-stack-traces.md

     at processTimers (node:internal/timers:500:7)
 ```

-This is extremely long, and this is not a complete Node.js application, this is just a demo.
-Imagine how long it would be if this was used with concatenation of databases, file systems etc.
+This is extremely long, and not a complete Node.js app.
+Just a demo.
+Imagine how long it would be if this was used with databases, file systems, etc.

 #### Conclusion

 All these workarounds have a large impact on performance.
 However, there is a possible solution to this madness.
-Got provides handlers, hooks and context.
+Got provides handlers, hooks, and context.
 We can capture the stack trace in a handler, store it in a context and expose it in a `beforeError` hook.

 ```js
 import got from 'got';